ice-wzl/Hacknetics/recon-and-enumeration.md

 #### TCP Connect Scan
 - The TCP connect scan in Nmap is the alternative TCP scan to use when a SYN scan is not an option.
 - TCP connect scan should be used when nmap does not have raw packet privileges which is required for a SYN scan.
-- TCP complete performs the entire 3 way handshake.
-- SLOW!
 ````
 nmap -sT [target host]
 ````
 #### TCP SYN Scan
-- The TCP SYN scan is usually the best scan option in most cases and is known as the ‘stealthy port scan.’
 - Does not complete the 3 way handshake
 ````
 nmap -sS [target host]
 ````
 #### UDP Port Scanning
 - Always check for UDP ports will pick up DNS, NTP, SNMP
-- Check top 100 ports with the `-F` option.
-- Generally much slower than TCP scanning
 ````
 nmap -sU [target host]
 nmap -sU -F [target host]